QSC Post Quantum Cryptographic Library 1.3.0.0 (C1)

 ◆ qsc_encoding_base64_encode()

-QSC_EXPORT_API void qsc_encoding_base64_encode ( char * output,
+QSC_EXPORT_API bool qsc_encoding_base64_encode ( char * output,

 size_t otplen,